Wondering how to send your documents from your own email address? Here is a quick how-to guide on setting that up.

-By default when you send an email through our system to a client, it will be sent from the email address email@example.com.
+By default when you send an email through our system to a client, it'll be sent from the email address firstname.lastname@example.org.

-We do this because if we were to send from your own address, many email providers, like Gmail, will regard it as spam because it doesn't match the domain sending the email.
+We do this because if we were to send from your own address, many email providers, like Gmail, would regard it as spam as it doesn't match the domain sending the email.

-However, in the case you want to send emails from your own address, you can now do that.
+However, in case you want to send emails from your own address, you can do that.
 Here's how it works:

-Click on your name in the header to visit your user profile
+Click on your name in the header to visit your user profile, or access this via 'Users', and find your profile.

-Click "Send Using Your Own Email Address" (Note: This is a user-by-user setting, not account-wide and you can't send from public domain emails, like http://yahoo.com or gmail.com - it needs to be your own hosted email address)
+Click "Send Using Your Own Email Address" located above the email field (Note: This is a user-by-user setting, not account-wide and you can't send from public domain emails, like http://yahoo.com or gmail.com - it needs to be your own hosted email address)

 First, you'll select the Generate Signature button